 What Is Titanium Dioxide?

-Titanium dioxide is a natural metal element that’s also used as a white pigment in a variety of other products such as sunscreens, cosmetics, paints, and plastics.
+Titanium dioxide is a powder that’s also used as a white pigment in a variety of products such as sunscreens, cosmetics, paints, and plastics.
 The pigment grade is also known as titanium white, pigment white 6, or CI 77891; it is the whitest and brightest of all known pigments.

 Titanium dioxide can boost and brighten white opacity because of how well it scatters light.
-In food and drugs, this additive helps define colors clearly and can prevent UV degradation (cracking and breakdown of materials).
+In food and drugs, this additive is known as E171 and helps define colors clearly and can prevent UV degradation (cracking and breakdown of materials).

 How Is Titanium Dioxide Made?

-In the environment, titanium is exposed to oxygen, making the titanium oxides found in many minerals, dusts, sands, and soils.
+In the environment, titanium is exposed to oxygen, making the titanium oxides found in many minerals, sands, soils, and dusts.

 Uses of Titanium Dioxide in Food